Bayesian open games: General open games

 \subsection{Nice categories of open games}

 In this section we show how the notion of `cohistory' collapses when the monoidal unit $I$ of the underlying monoidal category $\C$ is terminal.
-With cohistories gone, we will see that $\game_\C$ has a very natural game theoretic interpretation.
+With cohistories gone, we will see that $\game_\C$ has a very natural game-theoretic interpretation.

 \begin{lemma}[\cite{mitchell}] If the monoidal unit of $\C$ is terminal, then $\lens_\C (I,(X,S)) \cong \C(I,X)$. \end{lemma}

 The isomorphism $i : \C(I,X) \rightarrow \lens_\C (I,(X,S))$ is explicitly given by $ p \mapsto [p, !_s]$.
 In a diagram,